randolf-scholz/tsdm/src/tsdm/datasets/README.md

 However, yaml is not perfect:

-- can mush types (always use single quotes for strings!!!)
+- can mush types (always use single quotes for strings!)